Dattele/Lab03/README.md

 Program that calculates the perimeter and the area of a rectangle after the user inputs width and height

 # Question1B.cpp
-Program that calculates the petimeter and area of a circle after user inputs radius
+Program that calculates the perimeter and area of a circle after user inputs radius

 # Question2A.cpp
 Program that prompts the user to enter username and password and logs them in if both match